tytydraco/yessleep/out/Avoid_happiness_at_all_costs_it_will_ruin_your_life.md

 "I refuse.
 That's not a favor," I shot back.

 "We'll see," and with that he left.
+I don't think I'd ever been truly afraid of Mr. Mor until that moment.

 This experience horrified me, and I immediately returned home.
 I needed to set things right between us.
 I found her in the kitchen.
 "Hey babe, I'm so sorry about earlier I..." before I could finish my arm extended and struck her across the face.
 Her eyes grow wide and we both sat in silence for a moment.
 She turned away from me, rubbing her cheek.

 I couldn't believe it.
 My arm had acted on its own as if I was powerless to stop it.
 "Cassie, I swear to god, I did not mean to do that.
 I would never.
 It was an accident, please, Cassie, I love you."
 She couldn't bring herself to respond.
 She simply left the room and went upstairs.
 I sat on the sofa all night.
 At one point I looked in the mirror and noticed deep dark bags under my eyes.
 My skin looked pale.

 So many questions floated through my mind. *How could I make this right?
 Would she ever forgive me?
 How did this happen?
-What had Mr. Mor done to me?* I had to find out.
+What had Mr. Mor done to me?
+What else could he make me do?* I was fearful but I had to find out.

 I went searching for Mr. Mor.
 I couldn't find him right away.
 Each day I'd go to our spot and wait.
 Each day the guilt of my actions wore on me, and I became ill.

 Finally, after two weeks he returned.
 I let him have a piece of my mind.

 "How could you?
 You forced me to strike my wife!"
 I said red faced, with fists clenched.
 "You've crossed a line!
 We're done!"

+He looked me over.
+Raising his arm, he caused me to flinch.
+He knew I was afraid of him now.

 "Not so lad.
 Ya still owe me," he replied, leaning back, and placing his legs on the table in front of him.
 He looked slimmer than usual.